-Kim Fritz’s beloved dog, Chloe – passed away last year.
-She wanted to do something in her memory.
+When Kim Fritz’s beloved dog, Chloe – passed away, she wanted to do something in her memory.
 She also has always wanted to write a children’s book – so it seemed the Tonawanda resident had an idea.

 ‘Running Down a Dream’ is set in Buffalo.
 Chloe, a 13-year-old Siberian Husky has a dream of running in the Iditarod in Alaska.
 The cute pup looks online for flights from Buffalo to Alaska and realizes that she’ll have to find a way to raise the money.
 The very sweet story follows Chloe through her fundraising efforts – where her heart seems to get in the way of raising that money.
 Turns out, she’s more of a giver than a taker.